kungming2/AssistantBOT/README.md

 #### Data

 All of the data that Artemis collects, except for an individual subreddit's traffic data, is publicly available through [Reddit's API](https://www.reddit.com/dev/api/) or through other data sources like r/pushshift.
 Posts and subscriber statistics are pulled once daily and traffic data is pulled every month.
 Unmodding u/AssistantBOT from a subreddit automatically terminates all statistics-gathering for the sub.
+You can find the source code for Artemis [here](https://github.com/kungming2/AssistantBOT).

 ###### About Me